 - Gear Oils: Specifically designed for gearboxes, these lubricants can handle extreme pressure and resist thermal degradation.

-- Compressor Oils: These lubricants are formulate to handle industrial compressors’ high temperatures and pressures.
+- Compressor Oils: These lubricants are formulated to handle industrial compressors’ high temperatures and pressures.

 Synthetic Lubricants